 They are both great options and it will come down to what you are after on your trip to the Cook Islands.
 Rarotonga is much bigger with more things going on… and Aitutaki is basically the opposite.
 If you are looking for a more quiet time we would suggest spending more time on Aitutaki.

 However, that’s not to say Rarotonga is that busy or crowded – it’s not, there are plenty of empty beaches here too.
-We would urge you to as evenly as you can spilt your time between the two islands if you are coming for one to two weeks.
+We would urge you to as evenly as you can split your time between the two islands if you are coming for one to two weeks.

-A longer trip you may want more time in Rarotonga because there is more things to do in Rarotonga and there is a real possibility of Aitutaki running out of beer (occasionally).
+A longer trip you may want more time in Rarotonga because there are more things to do in Rarotonga and there is a real possibility of Aitutaki running out of beer (occasionally).
 If you have one week we would say to spend 3 nights on each island, and with two weeks 5 nights in each with a trip to another island would be about right for most travelers.

 Recommended Place To Stay in Aitutaki